Ms. Sherri Reid

 Sherri joined the Board in 2006 and currently serves as President.
 She brings a great deal of financial wisdom and experience to her role on the Board and has served many years on the Finance Committee supporting the improvement of systems the agency currently uses.
-She first came to learn about the Boys and Girls Club through her position with our critical partner, Wetaskiwin Regional Public Schools as the Associate Superintendent of Business.
+She first came to learn about BGC through her position with our critical partner, Wetaskiwin Regional Public Schools as the Associate Superintendent of Business.
 Sherri is proud of the wide range of services that the club provides to a diverse and large variety of children, youth and families in our community.

 Sherri enjoys her winters traveling highway 2 to watch her son Evan play hockey with the Red Deer Rebels Hockey Club and her summers on the golf course.